 Marcello Badalì (PhD at the University of Alabama, US, and MS/BSc at the University of Rome, Italy) is an experienced carbonate geologist and seismic interpreter.
-He has more than 23 years experience in carbonate exploration-related geology (of which 14+ with operators, such as Repsol and Statoil).
+He has more than 24 years experience in carbonate exploration-related geology (of which 15 with operators, such as Repsol and Equinor).
 Over the last years he has been focusing on building a new methodology (the Carbonate Seismic Scorecard, recently published in Badalì et al. 2022, AAPG Bulletin, vol. 106, p.
 243-265) to recognize carbonate targets in seismic data.

-He recently created his own consulting company, where, besides providing training to the industry and universities, he performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
+He recently created his own consulting company (“Marcello Badali'”, @seismiccarbonates.com) where, besides providing training to the industry and universities, he performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
 He also helps assess and rank carbonate prospects and predict reservoir properties through seismic analysis, producing field/outcrop analog study and core, thin section and well-log integration.

-During his career he has developed an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Black Sea, Portugal, Ireland) project expertise in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.
+During his career he has developed an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Southern Atlantic, Black Sea, Portugal, Ireland) project expertise in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.

 - A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration/development team.

-- We developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes us a top consulting company in this discipline.
+- I have developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes this a top consulting company in this discipline.

-- We believe our clients must have a clear picture of the reasons of our results: You will never listen to us saying “This is the right interpretation because I am the specialist”.
-We will always explain our interpretation in the simplest possible way.
+- I believe my clients should have a clear picture of the reasons of my working results: You will never hear me saying “This is the right interpretation because I am the specialist”.
+I will always explain our interpretation in the simplest possible way.

-- We have developed many contacts with specialists of other E&P disciplines over these many years and we are in the process of building a professional net that can help our clients to find reliable technical support in other disciplines when needed (see bottom of page).
+- I have developed many contacts with specialists of other E&P disciplines over these many years and I have worked on a professional net that can help my clients to find reliable technical support in other disciplines when needed (see bottom of this page).